 What Charges Are Filed for Illegal Possession of a Handgun by a Juvenile?

 Simple possession can be met with misdemeanor or felony charges, depending on whether the accused minor has any prior convictions on his or her record.
 Generally, the charges will be filed as:

 - Class 2 misdemeanors for first-time offenses: A conviction can result in fines and time in a juvenile detention facility.

 - Class 5 felonies for second or subsequent offenses: Felony convictions can be met with incarceration in a Colorado Depart of Youth Corrections facility, as well as fines.

 Along with incarceration and fines, there can be other penalties for minors who are convicted of juvenile handgun possession charges.
 Depending on the charges and whether the accused has a criminal record, other potential penalties that the court could hand down in the event of a conviction may include (and may not be limited to):

-- Community service: While juveniles can usually pick the agencies or areas where they would like to complete their court-ordered community service, there can be limitations or exclusions, if the case involved certain types of offenses, in addition to the handgun possession conviction.
-Here is more information about juvenile community service options and requirements in Colorado Springs.
+- Community service: While juveniles can usually pick the agencies or areas where they would like to complete their court-ordered community service, there can be limitations or exclusions, if the case involves certain types of offenses, in addition to the handgun possession conviction.
+Here is more information about juvenile court in Colorado Springs.